Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 Quick Deadwood Checklist

-- Can I reduce deadwood one more turn?
+- Can I reduce it further in one more turn?